javl/blender-embroidery/readme.md

 With this selected a material will be created for the imported object.
 This material will reflect the colors of the threads used in the embroidery file.

 ### Create collection
-With this enabeld all generated curves for your import will be place in a single collection.
+With this enabled all generated curves for your import will be place in a single collection.

 ### Thickness type
 There are three options here: